All News

 Photo credit: Gorodenkoff / Shutterstock

-When you are creating a role in Casting Networks, you must be specific about the points above, but also because it’s essential to moving your project forward.
+When you’re creating a role in Casting Networks, your casting call must be specific about the points above, because it’s essential to moving your project forward.
+Here’s a quick guide to casting age ranges.

 Where do I enter age ranges for my role?